7 Cities That Make Sense for NHL Relocation

 The Case Against Relocating To Halifax

 Halifax would be a high-risk move for the NHL with a lot of concerns.
-The small market is an obvious issue for the NHL with the small population and little room for growth in popularity for the game altogether.
-Likewise, the current arena, Scotiabank Centre, has a capacity under 12,000 which isn’t suitable for a professional hockey team and the city would need to build a new arena as a result.
-In addition, Halifax is inconveniently located for league travel, with the closest team being the Bruins, who still require flight travel to play in the city.
+The small market is an obvious issue for the NHL with the small population and little room for growth in the popularity of the game altogether.
+Likewise, the current arena, Scotiabank Centre, has a capacity under 12,000 and isn’t suitable for a professional hockey team.
+A team can play there in the short term but the city would need to build a new arena if granted an NHL team.

 Other Cities That Could See An NHL Team

 Another city that has been in expansion and relocation discussions is Atlanta.
 The city is home to Turner Network Television (TNT) which is one of the major broadcasters for the NHL in the United States and a great city in theory for hockey.
-History suggested otherwise.
+History suggests otherwise.

 The league has failed twice in the market and the region has a lot of obstacles preventing a new team from thriving.
 In Georgia, football is king with two prominent College Football programs the University of Georgia Bulldogs and the Georgia Tech Yellow Jackets while the Atlanta Falcons have a strong NFL presence.
 On top of that, the Braves, the MLB team in the area, have a big fanbase and as one of the best teams in baseball, easily lure fans away from teams in other leagues by the spring and into the fall as well.
 A hockey team, especially one that isn’t good, loses interest fast in Atlanta.